 Bumblebees are misunderstood members of the bug family.
 They are commonly mistaken for wasps and are feared by many people.
 These bees have black and yellow stripes, and they can sting living beings.
 If a colony of bumblebees is visible, it is wise to keep a safe distance from them to prevent injury.
 If these insects feel threatened, they will sting to protect themselves.
 While they may sting people, bumblebees are an important asset to a garden with flowers or crops.
 This species of bee pollinates plants.
 Pollination is essential for plants to continue producing and reproducing.
 During this process, a pollinator like a bumblebee will accumulate pollen from the male plant and deliver it to the female plant.
 This reproduction process creates seeds so that the plant population can increase.
 These seeds can be in various forms, such as sunflower seeds or fruit.
 The bumblebee’s role in pollination is extremely important to a human’s diet because we eat what these insects help produce.
 Without them, nature’s balance will become unbalanced, and freshly grown food will be nonexistent in any farm, garden, or grocery store.

 The bugs and plants share a special relationship with each other.
 While plants provide shelter for the bugs, the bugs protect the plants and keep them healthy.
 This win-win situation is often referred to as a symbiotic relationship called mutualism.
 If a mutualism relationship is compromised, it could be detrimental to both individuals.
 It is important to have this balance in every garden.
 The invading bugs also have a symbiotic relationship with plants.
 This one is referred to as parasitism.
 In this relationship, the harmful bugs benefit from the shelter of plants, but they also hurt the plants that they reside in.
-Parasitism is a relationship that every live being should avoid.
+Parasitism is a relationship that every living being should avoid.

 Ladybugs, praying mantises, and bumblebees can be purchased at various online stores.
 They are extremely helpful resources in the garden and natural problem solvers.
 If one is planning to introduce these creatures to his/her garden, it is important to do more research on the matter.
 Placing them in a garden is easy, but keeping them there is a challenge.
 An issue that gardeners usually face is the bugs that they purchased leave because their food source is dwindling.
 For example, if ladybugs are introduced to a garden, they will feed on the aphid population.
 Once this population is almost extinct, ladybugs will seek food elsewhere.
 A solution to this could be to purchase fewer ladybugs, but the aphid population will linger.
 The climate of the location that the bugs will be sent to may also have an impact.
-If the insect lives in a tropical climate, they may die off in a cold one.
-Make sure to gain as much knowledge as possible on the habitat and diet preferences on the bug you are interested in.
+If the insect lives in a tropical climate, it may die off in a cold one.
+Make sure to gain as much knowledge as possible on the habitat and diet preferences of the bug you are interested in.
 If a proper environment is not provided, the bugs will most likely seek another one.

 Maintaining a garden takes a lot of hard work and dedication.
 Gardeners must remove weeds and dead leaves to promote growth.
 Water, sunlight, and fertilizer are also imperative to keeping a successful garden.
 This is especially difficult because different plants require different amounts of these items.
 While regulating all of these necessities, gardeners have to keep a keen eye out for specific bugs that can cause devastating problems in a garden.
 Insects like ladybugs, praying mantises, and bumblebees can help stop and prevent further issues by diminishing the source of the problem.
 These insects are amazing assets for every garden.